Why Choose a Truck Accident Lawyer from Flick Law Firm for Your Case?

 - Driver drug and alcohol testing procedures

 Lawrence also completed US Department of Transportation training in truck crash investigation and truck inspection.
-Some of the subjects he studied are the time required for truckers to see and react to hazards, truck crash reconstruction, truck air brake systems, truck safety inspections and electronic data on trucks.
-As a part of this training Lawrence studied how to perform a safety inspection of an 18 wheeler including getting under the truck to learn how to inspect brakes and related parts.
-If you are thinking about hiring another truck accident attorney for your truck accident case find out if they have had this US Department of Transportation FMCSRs and truck crash investigation training.
+He studied truck accident reconstruction, truck brake systems, 18 wheeler safety inspection, electronic data on trucks and more.
+If you are thinking about hiring another truck accident attorney in Kansas City for your truck accident case find out if they have had this USDOT training.

 He has also completed Litigating Truck Collision Cases at the American Association for Justice’s Advanced Trial Advocacy College, national level, multi-day continuing education on truck accidents by the Association of Plaintiff Interstate Trucking Lawyers of America and others.
-Spending the time and money shows our commitment to these cases and our clients.
+Spending the time and money shows our commitment to these cases and our clients in Kansas City and throughout the state of Kansas and Missouri.

 Instant Access to Trucking Company Insurance and Safety Information

-At your initial appointment here, we know how to get instant access to detailed insurance and safety data about specific trucking companies like:
+At your initial appointment here, we know how to get instant access to detailed safety data about specific trucking companies like:

 - Other crashes the company’s trucks were involved in